groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer.options/rotation/_index.md

 ```

 The 270 degree page rotation.
+This rotation represents a 270-degree clockwise rotation of the page.

 ### values() {#values--}
 ```